 As for whether IP life is stressful, this is her take:

 “My opinion is that this kind of stress is mostly self-inflicted.
-The promotional criteria are really not that high, and only a tiny number of students are retained in any year.
+The promotion criteria are really not that high, and only a tiny number of students are retained in any year.
 So the majority of students need not be worried or stressed about not being promoted.
 If they are stressed, it’s not really the fault of the system.
 At least, in my daughter’s school, the subject combination was also pretty much unrestricted, so again, I’m not sure why there is so much angst.
 Maybe other schools handle it differently, in which case, it’s the school’s system that is the issue, not the IP system per se.
 Parents should take up the issue with those schools.”

 Her advice to parents?
 Inculcate in children a desire to do well, but never make them feel that they will be “finished” if they should perform poorly.
 Ultimately, she said, parents and children should focus on attitude and learning, and worry less about the things that are beyond one’s control.